mlabs-haskell/catalyst-funded-projects/Fund9/Apropos/README.md

 ## Progress Report

+### November 2022

+The Apropos project was rebooted last month after a successful Fund9 campaign.
+Since then, the repo has been refactored to support GHC 9 and it currently builds with GHC 9.2.
+This is an encouraging development as this was an early milestone of the Fund9 proposal.

+Moving forward, a handful of other issues have been addressed while others have been recently identified.
+At its core, Apropos relies on the Plutus-simple-model, a fast and easy-to-use testing library for writing unit tests for DApp transactions against a mock model blockchain.
+Since Apropos was unmaintained for a short period, the repo was updated to reflect developments on this dependency.

+Finally, some light clerical work was also accomplished.
+In particular, the repo was brought into line with our internal style guide.
+Meanwhile, unnecessary dependencies were also removed making the project more lightweight overall.

 ### October 2022

 Fund9 vote results were announced in late September and our Apropos proposal was successfully supported by Catalyst voters.
 We have established a team to work on the project and are currently awaiting the first batch of Fund9 payments before beginning work.